 - Self-perception.
 May include helplessness, shame, guilt, stigma, and a sense of being completely different from other human beings.

 - Distorted perceptions of the perpetrator.
 Examples include attributing total power to the perpetrator, becoming preoccupied with the relationship to the perpetrator, or preoccupied with revenge.

 - Relations with others.
 Examples include isolation, distrust, or a repeated search for a rescuer.

 - One's system of meanings.
 May include a loss of sustaining faith or a sense of hopelessness and despair.

 Treatment for Complex PTSD

 - Herman, J. (1997).
 Trauma and recovery: The aftermath of violence from domestic abuse to political terror.
-New York: Basic Books.
+New York, N.Y.: Basic Books.

 You May Also Be Interested In